-HQS requirements described in Chapter 8 apply to group homes except for the requirements stated below.
+The entire unit must comply with HQS requirements described in Chapter 8, for the requirements stated below.

 - Sanitary Facilities: A group home must have at least one bathroom in the facility, with a flush toilet that can be used in privacy, a fixed basin with hot and cold running water, and a shower or bathtub with hot and cold running water.
 A group home may contain private or common bathrooms.
 However, no more than four residents can be required to share a bathroom. - Food Preparation and Service: Group home units must contain a kitchen and dining area with adequate space to store, prepare, and serve food.
 The facilities for food preparation and service may be private or may be shared by the residents.
-The kitchen must contain a range, an oven,

-- a refrigerator, and a sink with hot and cold running water.
-The sink must drain into an approvable public or private disposal system.

-- Space and Security: Group homes must contain at least one-bedroom of appropriate size for every two people, and a living room, kitchen, dining area, bathroom, and other appropriate social, recreational, or community space that may be shared with other residents.

-- Structure and Material: To avoid any threat to the health and safety of the residents, group homes must be structurally sound.
+The kitchen must contain a range, an oven, a refrigerator, and a sink with hot and cold running water.
+The sink must drain into an approvable public or private disposal system. - Space and Security: Group homes must contain at least one-bedroom of appropriate size for every two people, and a living room, kitchen, dining area, bathroom, and other appropriate social, recreational, or community space that may be shared with other residents.
+Doors and windows accessible from outside the unit must be lockable. - Structure and Material: To avoid any threat to the health and safety of the residents, group homes must be structurally sound.
 Elevators must be in good condition.
-Group homes must be accessible to and usable by residents with disabilities.

-- Site and Neighborhood: Group homes must be located in a residential setting.
-The site and neighborhood should be reasonably free from hazards to the health, safety, and general welfare of the residents, and should not be subject to serious adverse conditions, such as:

-- Dangerous walks or steps
+Group homes must be accessible to and usable by residents with disabilities. - Site and Neighborhood: Group homes must be located in a residential setting.
+The site and neighborhood should be reasonably free from disturbing noises and reverberations, and other hazards to the health, safety, and general welfare of the residents, and should not be subject to serious adverse conditions, such as: - Dangerous walks or steps - Instability - Flooding, poor drainage

-- Instability

-- Flooding, poor drainage

-- Septic tank back-ups
+- Septic tank back-ups, sewage hazards

-- Sewage hazards

 - Mud slides

 - Abnormal air pollution

 - Smoke or dust

 - Excessive noise

 - Vibrations or vehicular traffic

 - Excessive accumulations of trash

 - Vermin or rodent infestation, and

 - Fire hazards.

-The housing quality standards applicable to lead-based paint do not apply.
+The housing quality standards applicable to lead-based paint do not apply unless a child under the age of six is expected to reside in the unit.